rmjarvis/TreeCorr/docs/guide.rst

     varxi = gg.varxi        # The variance of each xi+ or xi- value
                             # taking into account shape noise only

-See the doc string for `GGCorrelation` for other available attributes.
+See the docstring for `GGCorrelation` for other available attributes.
 If you want to run this same workflow from a config file via ``corr2``, or compare executable and Python interfaces, see :doc:`scripts`.